 New York, NY

-Rice+Lipka Architects is an innovative, New York City based architectural platform for a range of building, planning, art, exhibition, and cultural research projects.
-The award-winning practice is widely recognized for its ability to engage the public with contemporary built works that emerge from fresh programmatic and formal speculations, and to integrate new construction techniques and materials.
+Rice+Lipka is an innovative, New York City based platform for a range of building, planning, art, exhibition, and cultural research projects.
+The studio engages the public with memorable, contemporary built works that emerge from fresh programmatic, graphic and formal speculations, and that integrate new construction techniques and materials.

 40 Worth St., Suite 828